mayammakram/The_Linux_Process_Manager/README.md

 ## To run the program, all together
 1. Download the zip file and extract it.
 2. Open the terminal and navigate to the folder where the files are extracted.
-3. Simply, run "./test.sh" command
+3. Simply, run `./test.sh" command`

 ## To Launch GUI on it own
-1. Navigate to the folder:"Actix_Backend"
+1. Navigate to the folder: *"Actix_Backend"*
-2. Run the command "cargo run" for the backend of the GUI to render the data.
+2. Run the command `cargo run` for the backend of the GUI to render the data.

-1. To run the GUI with the backend, open another terminal and navigate to the folder:"GUI/lpm_gui"
+1. To run the GUI with the backend, open another terminal and navigate to the folder:*"GUI/lpm_gui"*
-2. Run the command "npm install" to install the dependencies.
+2. Run the command `npm install" to install the dependencies`.
-3. Run the command "npm start" to start the GUI.
+3. Run the command `npm start" to start the GUI`.
-4. Open the browser and go to "localhost:3000" to view the GUI.
+4. Open the browser and go to *"localhost:3000"* to view the GUI.

 ## To Run the TUI on its own
-1. Open the te rminal and navigate to the folder:"CLI/tuipmgr"
+1. Open the te rminal and navigate to the folder:*"CLI/tuipmgr"*
-2. Run the command "cargo run".
+2. Run the command `cargo run`.

     To move around the TUI:
     1. Press on the 'd' button (case insensitive) to display the table of processes